Gauri1492/git-github/README.md

 # git-github
+This is first line.
+This is second line.
-This is for tutorial purpose.
+This is third line.
-this is text file